 POPxo Recommends: Pink & Golden Printed Layered A-Line Kurta (Rs 1,899) by Aurelia.

 A woman who likes to wear kurtis, likes to experiment with different styles too.
-Of course, we all have our favourites but trying some new designs never hurt anyone.
-Here are 15 latest and prettiest kurti neck designs (no, we don’t mean round neckline) that are hot in trend right now:
+Of course, we all have our favourites but trying some of the latest neck designs for kurti never hurt anyone.
+Here are 15 latest kurti neck designs 2019 (no, we don’t mean round neckline) that are hot in trend right now:

 As the name suggests, a V-neck design is a neckline in the shape of the letter ‘V’.
 The cut usually ends above your cleavage - covering without giving up even an inch of the glamour quotient.